awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Policy description:** This policy grants permissions to create and maintain resources across a large variety of AWS services, including AWS CloudTrail, Amazon CloudWatch, AWS CodeCommit, AWS CodeDeploy, AWS Config, AWS Directory Service, Amazon EC2, AWS Identity and Access Management, AWS Key Management Service, AWS Lambda, Amazon RDS, Route 53, Amazon S3, Amazon SES, Amazon SQS, AWS Trusted Advisor, and Amazon VPC\.

 This job function requires the ability to pass roles to AWS services\.
 The policy grants `iam:GetRole` and `iam:PassRole` for only those roles named in the following table\.
-For more information, see [Creating Roles and Attaching Policies \(Console\)](#access_policies_job-functions_create-policies) later in this topic\.
+For more information, see [Creating roles and attaching policies \(console\)](#access_policies_job-functions_create-policies) later in this topic\.

-**Optional IAM service roles for the System Administrator job function**
+**Optional IAM service roles for the system administrator job function**

 | Use case | Role name \(\* is a wildcard\) | Service role type to select | AWS managed policy to select |
 | --- | --- | --- | --- |